ak47av/DS3231_RPi/README.md

 - Set Rate of Alarms
 - Read temperature from RTC

-# API left to implement
+# API implemented but not tested
 - Square wave generation
 - Square waves generation at different frequencies

+# Additional functionality
+MQTT implemented to send messages from the test application to the MQTT broker in the LAN